Samples - The total number of samples corresponding to a given sample

-After executing a load test we need to interpret the result.
-For result interpretation we use Listeners that provide different matrices about the load test.
-In this post we will see the most commonly used matrices, their meanings and the how they are calculated internally from raw data.
+After executing a load test, we need to interpret the test results.
+For result interpretation, we use Listeners in JMeter.
+These listeners provide different matrices about the load test.
+In this post, we will see the most commonly used matrices, their meanings and the how they are calculated internally from raw data.

 Label- Label is the name of the sample or the Transaction Controller